neusgp/watercolor-imageboard/README.md

-This is an imageboard built with Vue.js and connected to AWS.
+This is an imageboard built with Vue.js.